 “So it’s the same with antibiotics.
 You have killed off everything that ought to be there…and something else will grow in its place.
 Junk.”

 “Most people,” Toby said, “have it backwards.
 As you see.
 You have to restore your health before you will ever lose weight, rather than lose weight to restore your health.”

 Luisa shaded her eyes and stared up at Toby.
 Tom, trug over his arm, came to stand with them, third in line.
 Sixteen other conscripted laborers downed tools and rose, drawn onto the grid of crushed stone.

 (Local stone, these paths were.
-Some irresponsible people put down pine straw or bark mulch, Toby had told them.
-“Burns like tinder.
+Some irresponsible people, Toby had told them, put down pine straw or bark mulch: “Burns like tinder.
 Which, of course, it is.”)

 “You hear?”
 Luisa whispered.

 Tom cleared his throat, and Jackie, looking over her shoulder, saw something eager light his eye.
 He was going to make a wisecrack.